Chungam Faction: Reception

 Following the 2024 martial law declaration, Democratic Representative Kim Min-seok criticized Yoon's administration and the Chungam Faction, stating that Yoon's administration "is so bad at governance that they have no way of preventing their replacement other than martial law, terrorism, and mobilizing the legal system against their opponents."

 As a result of the declaration, the Chungam High School staff and students received public backlash by citizens over the faction.
 In return, the school ultimately announced that students were not mandated to wear their uniforms to school until graduation in an attempt to protect them from harassment.
 They also confirmed they had no association with both the declaration and the faction.
 Chungam High School Foundation Chairwoman Yoon Myung-hwa called Yoon Suk Yeol and Kim Yong-hyun "shameful graduates" in a social media post, and would state in another post; "The school’s office is flooded with complaint calls all day, and even school bus drivers report being harassed by citizens passing by.
 There’s even a petition to change the school’s name.
 The school’s reputation and the country’s honor are tarnished.
 What kind of mental anguish must our students be enduring?"

-The Korea Times editor Min Seong-jae, a fellow graduate of Chungam High School, commented on the faction stating; "If you are the president or a public official, it is dangerous to surround yourself with loyalists.
+The Korea Times columnist Min Seong-jae, a fellow graduate of Chungam High School, commented on the faction stating; "If you are the president or a public official, it is dangerous to surround yourself with loyalists.
 You only hear what you want to hear.
 There is no system of checks and balances.
 And eventually, group interest takes over public interest.
 This is anti-democratic.
 Democracy thrives on differences.
 Instead, Yoon’s dangerous idea seems to have been only reinforced by his inner circle, eventually undermining the well-being of society as a whole."
 Min later stated; "When a government is filled with people who think alike, dissenting voices are silenced.
 The result is a system that prioritizes self-preservation over public service."